-The 6 DOTS Branding Concept is based on the principle that all people should be easily find a quality beer in their fridge.
-Using ADA-compliant Braille on the labels, means that the consumer can not only easily distinguish between a bottle of beer and a soda, but can also choose the specific brew of beer they wish to drink.
-With the aim of providing opportunities for meaningful employment, the company is also owned, operated and staffed by people living with low-to-no sight.
+The 6 DOTS Branding Concept is based on the principle that all people should be easily able to find a quality beer in their fridge.
+Using ADA-compliant braille on the labels means that the consumer can not only easily distinguish between a bottle of beer and a soda, but can also choose the specific brew of beer they wish to drink.
+With the aim of providing opportunities for meaningful employment, the company is also owned, operated and staffed by people living with low to no sight.

-Navy-on-white were chosen as the main branding colours for its high contrast ratio (15.42:1).
-Each of the secondary colours were chosen to complement the colour of the golden beer bottles, as well as their contrast ratios to navy, white and to each other.
+Navy-on-white was chosen as the main branding colour combination for its high contrast ratio (15.42:1).
+Each of the secondary colours was chosen to complement the colour of the golden beer bottles, as well as their contrast ratios to navy, white, and to each other.
 A modern, minimalist aesthetic—which is not typical of the industry—was chosen for the branding in an effort to have the bottles be easily recognizable for consumers on a shelf among a sea of other beer brands.

-In an effort to educate consumers about the importance of having accessible products in mainstream markets, an Ad Campaign was developed highlighting both the compassionate production that goes into making the beer, but also the common problem of non-recognition that many people with low-to-no sight may experience in trying to distinguish between products at home and in the marketplace.
+In an effort to educate consumers about the importance of having accessible products in mainstream markets, an ad campaign was developed highlighting both the compassionate production that goes into making the beer, and also the common problem of non-recognition that many people with low to no sight may experience in trying to distinguish between products at home and in the marketplace.